datatogether/reading_datatogether/notes/semester_02_2019/4-stewardship-2019-08-06.md

         - Interdependence - open source
         - Classic steward - church figure taking care of text, archivist maintaining a collection.
 They don't depend on it, but carry a lot of weight.
     - That's harder to talk about.
 In efforts for post-archival universe, we're wholly in blockchain, everything on chain and life is more boring.
 Or completely open-source, zealously trading - straw hats for source code.
 Still have middle space - agree to preserve purely because it's my job, a duty to participate somehow.
 We need to talk about more
-    - I think about IA, when Trump's tweets get pulled out.
+    - I think about the Internet Archive (IA), when Trump's tweets get pulled out.
 No one thought to archive until it was deleted.
 All these things that aren't valued today but are much valuable for somebody later.
     - This role doesn't fit in other 2 buckets.
 We should challenge ourselves to ask:
         - **In trying to articulate why people should change their behavior along the way are we talking about digital citizenship?
 Should we be thinking more broadly about the convo?
 Is that too much?**
     - Food for thought!
 But I got nothing